RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

 Add the new log files to the log rotation schedule for size management.

-serverb
+node2

 Install AIDE to report file and directory changes.

-Configure serverb to send log messages to the central log host.
+Configure node2 to send log messages to the central log host.

-Configure terminal session recording for the consultant user.
+Configure terminal session recording for the bob user.

-Configure workstation as a control node and servera and serverb as managed nodes.
+Configure workstation as a control node and node1 and node2 as managed nodes.
 Verify that the control node can reach both.

-Use an Ansible Playbook to configure servera as a central log host.
+Use an Ansible Playbook to configure node1 as a central log host.
 Use the provided configuration template.

-Use an Ansible Playbook to configure serverb as a remote log server, and configure AIDE to monitor file integrity.
+Use an Ansible Playbook to configure node2 as a remote log server, and configure AIDE to monitor file integrity.
 Use the provided configuration templates for each service.

-Run the playbook, and then view remote logging and file integrity on serverb.
+Run the playbook, and then view remote logging and file integrity on node2.

 Lab Steps

-Step 1: Configure Terminal Session Recording for the Consultant User
+Step 1: Configure Terminal Session Recording for the bob User

 Log in to node1 via the web console.